 22. Before starting the engine, the aircraft should be headed into wind with the tail pointing away from other aircraft.
-Main wheels should be effectively chocked in accordance with A.P.
-119 series.
-For full power engine run and especially when slam acceleration and deceleration checks are being made, double chained chocks must be used.
+Main wheels should be effectively chocked in accordance with A.P.1464G, Vol. 1, Part 2, Sect.
+5, Chap.
+11. For full power engine run and especially when slam acceleration and deceleration checks are being made, double chained checks must be used.